 Tell her she is doing a good job.

-I try to offer any help when someone is struggling, but approaching this young Mom well after the fact felt intrusive.
+Approaching this young Mom during their calm felt intrusive.
 But who am I to argue with the One who knows her challenges intimately?
-Making my way over to where she was sitting, I swallowed my awkwardness.
+Making my way over to her, I swallowed my awkwardness.

 “It can sure be hard to be a Mom, can’t it?”
 I paused so she could process this message from a stranger.
 “You’re doing a good job.”

-Her tear-filled eyes showed that she needed a pep talk.
-And really – don’t we all?
+Her tear-filled eyes showed she needed a pep talk.
 We briefly exhanged stories and sighs.

 As I walked away, I prayed this simple moment would give her the strength to face the next parenting challenge.
 And maybe even the one after that.